mikelevins/bard/docs/notes.md

-A bard image file, or a bardo object file, can be read and executed by any bard vm, provided that the vm is configured to accept the cryptgraphic identity recorded in the file. bardo and image files are architecture independent.
+A bard image file, or a bardo object file, can be read and executed by any bard vm, provided that the vm is configured to accept the cryptographic identity recorded in the file. bardo and image files are architecture independent.
 They can even be sent in messages from one bard vm to another, either locally or over the network.
 They can be stored on servers and downloaded for execution.